Ali-Khatib/Ali-Khatib/README.md

 ## 👤 About Me

-I am an Aspiring Backend Engineer with experience in Python, VB.NET, and Java, and a growing focus on Machine Learning and Deep Learning.
+I am an Aspiring Backend Engineer with experience in Python and JavaScript, actively working on Machine Learning and Deep Learning projects.
 Passionate about building efficient systems, solving problems, and continuously learning through hands-on projects.

 ## 🧪 Skills & Expertise